-Learn more about our drinking water by watching the 18-minute "Pipelines of the Past" video.
+Learn more about our drinking water by watching the 18-minute "Pipelines of the Past" video below.

 The treatment process for our water varies depending on the source.
-Groundwater from wells is disinfected with chlorine.
-Surface water is treated at one of the City's two water treatment plants:
+Groundwater from wells is disinfected with chlorine while surface water is treated at one of the City's two water treatment plants.

-- Lake Mary Water Treatment Plant.
-Located on Lake Mary Road, this plant can treat up to 8 million gallons of water per day (8MGD) from Upper Lake Mary.
-This conventional water treatment plant uses coagulation, flocculation, sedimentation, filtration, and disinfection processes.
+- Lake Mary Water Treatment Plant: Located on Lake Mary Road, this plant can treat up to 8 million gallons of water per day (8MGD) from Upper Lake Mary.
+This conventional water treatment plant uses the following processes:

 - Reservoir Filtration Plant: Our Inner Basin water is high in quality and requires little treatment — just filtration, disinfection (with chlorine), and ultraviolet radiation to kill any harmful, disease-causing bacteria that may be present.